paulagual/lab-resolving-git-conflicts/README.md

 ### Step 1 - Create local file

-Create a local `your-code/about-me.md` file and introduce yourself.
+Create a local `your-code/about-me.md` file and introduce yourself (you need to create a folder called 'your-code')

 Below is a template you can use to introduce yourself: